 Like most runners, I’ve accrued an assortment of ‘fluro’ gear - most of us have a wrist/ankle band, maybe a shoulder ‘sling’ or a pull-over vest in a drawer somewhere.

-Some of us may have even purchased a dull yellow tee or pullover, but if we're honest they give us a false sense of security - you feel better because you think you’re doing all you can, but in reality by the time a moving vehicle has figured out what that vague patch of reflected light is it could be too late.
+Some of us may have even purchased a dull yellow tee or pullover, but if we're honest they give us a false sense of security - you feel better because you think you’re doing all you can, but the reality is that by the time a moving vehicle has figured out what that vague patch of reflected light is in the distance, it could be too late.

 Testing the Proviz REFLECT360 running jacket

 Identifying a gap in the market, Proviz have been manufacturing highly reflective apparel since 2008 and the most recent iteration - REFLECT360 - boasts a 100% reflective material made from tiny, reflective glass beads.